AlibabaCloudDocs/nas/intl.en-US/Console User Guide/Mount a file system/Enable an automatic mount at startup for an NFS file system.md

 This topic describes how to modify Linux configuration files to allow an NFS file system to be automatically mounted at startup.

 1. You have created a file system.
-For more information, see [Create file systems](intl.en-US/Console User Guide/Manage file systems.md#section_5jo_0kj_jn5).
+For more information, see [Create file systems](reseller.en-US/Console User Guide/Manage file systems.md#section_5jo_0kj_jn5).
 2. You have created a mount point.
-For more information, see [Create a mount point](intl.en-US/Console User Guide/Manage mount points.md#section_6xi_a3u_zkq).
+For more information, see [Create a mount point](reseller.en-US/Console User Guide/Manage mount points.md#section_6xi_a3u_zkq).
 3. You have installed an NFS client.
-For more information, see [Install an NFS client](intl.en-US/Console User Guide/Mount a file system/Mount an NFS file system.md#section_kvj_d02_szj).
+For more information, see [Install an NFS client](reseller.en-US/Console User Guide/Mount a file system/Mount an NFS file system.md#section_kvj_d02_szj).

+## Prerequisites {#section_s5p_3m3_0zz .section}

 We recommend that you configure the /etc/fstab file to enable an NFS file system to be automatically mounted at startup.
 You can also configure the /etc/rc.local file to set an automatic mount.

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/).
+1. Log on to the [ECS console](partners-intl.console.aliyun.com/#/ecs).
 2. Configure an automatic mount.
     -   \(Recommended\) Open the /etc/fstab file and add the following command.